Frequently Asked Questions | Registry

 Only up to date forms will be accepted.
 The current academic year is indicated in the header of each form.

-The request should be made on a PGR14 form and submitted to the Registry at least two weeks in advance of the next Graduate Research Studies Board (GRSB) meeting.
-A schedule of these meetings is available at https://www.dcu.ie/ovpaa/academic-council-sub-committees.
+The PGR3 Application for Transfer to/Confirmation on the PhD Register form should be completed and submitted to the Registry at least two weeks in advance of the next Graduate Research Studies Board (GRSB) meeting.
+Form submission deadline dates for the GRSB meetings are available on the Registry webpages.

-PhD Thesis - the maximum word length, including bibliography and notes, is 90,000.
+PhD Thesis - the maximum word length, including bibliography and notes, for a monograph thesis is 90,000.
 Any appendices remain outside the word limit.

 Master's Thesis - the maximum word length, including bibliography and notes, is 45,000.
 Any appendices remain outside the word limit.